Skip to main content

 Map of the 661 coverage area in California with surrounding area codes 559, 805, and 323.

-This numbering plan area covers a substantial portion of central and southern California.
-The region encompasses diverse communities ranging from urban centers to agricultural areas, each with unique communication needs.
+This numbering area covers a large part of central and southern California.
+It spans a mix of communities, from city centers to farm country, each with its own communication needs.

 Primary Coverage Areas

-Coverage includes Bakersfield, the county seat of Kern County with approximately 400,000 residents.
-Lancaster and Palmdale, located in the Antelope Valley portion of Los Angeles County, are also served by this prefix.
-Additional cities include Tehachapi, Delano, and Ridgecrest, creating a geographically diverse service territory.
+Coverage includes Bakersfield, the county seat of Kern County, with about 400,000 residents.
+Lancaster and Palmdale, in the Antelope Valley part of Los Angeles County, are also served by this prefix.
+Other cities include Tehachapi, Delano, and Ridgecrest, so the service area covers a lot of ground.

 Surrounding Area Codes

-This region borders several other area codes that facilitate regional communication.
+This region borders several other area codes.
 The 559 area code covers Fresno and Madera counties to the north.
 The 805 area code serves San Luis Obispo, Santa Barbara, and Ventura counties to the west.
-The 323 area code covers portions of Los Angeles County to the south.
+The 323 area code covers parts of Los Angeles County to the south.

 Major Cities and Demographics

-The region demonstrates significant demographic diversity and economic activity across multiple cities.
+The region shows a wide mix of people and economic activity across its cities.

 CityPopulationPrimary IndustriesZip Codes